TLDR: Bayes rule is cool. Stable Wi‑Fi rules. The former can give us the latter.

 Most of the time the Wi‑Fi driver in your router makes sensible decisions, and you enjoy stable and fast Wi‑Fi.
 But, as we’ve all experienced, there are times when your Wi‑Fi turns less than stellar.
 In my experience this is often because the Wi‑Fi driver in your router has become “overwhelmed” by a challenging radio environment, one in which the usual “rules of thumb” no longer work very well.

 So what can we do to improve the stability and performance of Wi‑Fi?
 How about replacing the “rules of thumb” with the one rule that rules them all: Bayes rule.
-This is the first post in a series that will explore this opportunity to advance the frontiers of knowledge and push the human race forward. :P With a bit of luck we will some day arrive at an implementation of a Bayesian Wi‑Fi rate control algorithm for the Linux kernel, so that anyone can run it on a low-cost consumer Wi‑Fi router by flashing it with OpenWrt firmware.
+This is the first post in a series that will explore this opportunity to advance the frontiers of knowledge and push the human race forward. :P With a bit of luck we will some day arrive at an implementation of a Bayesian Wi‑Fi rate control algorithm for the Linux kernel, so that anyone can run it on a low-cost consumer Wi‑Fi router (by replacing its firmware with OpenWrt).

 The Problem and the Usual Rules of Thumb

 The Linux kernel defines an